-Q: Regarding the NINDS total \$35 million funds available for FY 2025 awards (2-5 awards), would this funding in FY 2025 be used for the TOTAL budgets for any newly awarded projects, or just Year 1 of the projects?
+Q: Regarding the NINDS total \$40 million funds available for FY 2024 awards (3-5 awards), are these awards representing the TOTAL budgets for the full projects, or just Year 1 of the projects?

-A: NINDS intends to commit up to \$35M to fund new applications to RFA-NS-25-024 in FY 2025, contingent upon appropriations.
-NINDS expects these funds will be allocated to the first-year budget periods of newly funded projects.
+A: NINDS intends to commit up to \$40M to applications to RFA-NS-24-029 in FY 2024, contingent upon appropriations.
+NINDS expects these funds will be allocated to the first-year budget periods of funded projects.